Eli Lilly's Antibody Treatment For COVID-19 Gets FDA Emergency Use Authorization

 The U.S. government has purchased 300,000 doses of bamlanivimab and Americans will be given these doses free of charge — although hospitals may charge a fee for administration of the therapy, as per Eli Lilly.

-The Indianapolis, Indiana-based drugmaker said it will begin shipping bamlanivimab to AmerisourceBergen Corp.
-(NYSE: ABC), which will distribute the drug as per a government allocation program.
+The Indianapolis, Indiana-based drugmaker said it will begin shipping bamlanivimab to AmerisourceBergen, which will distribute the drug as per a government allocation program.

 Regeneron Pharmaceuticals Inc (NASDAQ: REGN) has also applied for a EUA for its investigational COVID-19 antibody cocktail treatment.